Indellient/vault-helper/README.md

 ### Secret Replacement

-`vault-helper` assumes that all secrets at a given path like `secret/jenkins/unstable/admin` are to be parsed on a single file at a time.
+`vault-helper` assumes that all secrets at a given path like `secret/data/jenkins/unstable/admin` are to be parsed on a single file at a time.
 This is in part due to how `vault-helper` parses and re-writes the file to disk, as well as to simplify management of secrets.

+Vault helper supports either kv-v1 or kv-v2 secret stores, make sure to pass the correct `--path` in at invocation time.

 A good rule-of-thumb is to make sure you invoke `vault-helper` once on a single file at a given time.
 Do not put secrets at different paths in the same file to be parsed by `vault-helper`.